mtibben/GoSkills/README.txt

-The code for the TrueSkill calculator is in the "skills" folder and its unit tests are in the "UnitTests" folder.
+The code for the TrueSkill calculator is in the "skills" folder.

 For more details, see the "README" file in each of those folders.